kamal01233210/Messaging_queue/README.md

 Location of this folder is /var/www/html/kamal/amqlib

-For running purpose first i will go to the current dir i.e cd /var/www/html/kamal/amqlib
+For running purpose first i will go to the current dir --> cd /var/www/html/kamal/amqlib

 after that i will run the sendingqueue file like
-$ php sendingqueue.php
+--> $ php sendingqueue.php
 (this file contains all the data which is to be stored in the database and also contains exchange and routing key. queueAssignment function will process all the data through publisher)